-- 2.1 The scope of this Discussion Paper is the recognition of Transfers Other than Exchanges of Equal Value (referred to as 'ToEEV') which are defined as non-exchange transfers that are either: - a) non-voluntary transfers whereby the entity does not have the discretion to decide whether to enter into the transfer; or - b) voluntary transfers that are not designed to maximise the proprietary benefits of the resource provide. - 2.2 Non-exchange transfers are defined as transfers in which an entity either receives value from another entity without directly giving approximately equal value in exchange, or gives value to another entity without directly receiving approximately equal value in exchange. - 2.3 Often, transfers other than exchanges of equal value involve governments or government bodies in their capacity as such.
-This characteristic is not essential, but the involvement of the government is an indication that the transfer is pursuing an objective of social welfare. - 2.4 Non-voluntary transfers are usually required by law or regulation, and it is often the case that it is harder to determine what is being exchanged as the benefit received is in the form of a wider societal benefit.
-Types of transfers that would fall into this category are: income taxes, levies and other taxes such as consumption taxes, property taxes, social insurance taxes, emission rights etc. - 2.5 Voluntary transfers are transfers into which the resource provider enters freely and are normally subject to stipulations (conditions or restrictions).
-Types of voluntary transfers are government grants, donations, forgivable or low-interest loans etc. - 2.6 An indicator that a transfer may be in the scope of this project is the tripartite nature of the arrangement.
-Under a grant arrangement, the entity is generally receiving resources from one party and providing services to other parties, such as the General Public.
-In a levy, the entity may be paying consideration to a Government body and receiving indirect benefits from the operation of another party. - 2.7 The nature of both voluntary and non-voluntary transfers is such that the non-equal value exchange has an underlying wider objective to provide societal benefits to individuals, households or society.
-Such societal benefits can include social insurance, social security, social assistance, education, health, military services etc. ToEEV can also be triggered by conducting certain government-imposed social or environmental policies which may not directly relate to the delivery of goods or services but rather observe a particular behaviour.
+- 2.1 For the purposes of tThe scope of this Discussion Paper is the recognition of , Transactions Transfers Other than Exchanges of Equal Value (referred to as 'ToEEV') which are defined as non-exchange transactions transfers that are either: - a) non-voluntary transactions transfers whereby the entity does not have the discretion to decide whether to enter into the transactiontransfer; or - b) voluntary transactions-transfers that are not designed to maximise the proprietary benefits of the resource providewhere the intended benefits are not primarily to maximise the proprietary benefits to the resource provider. - 2.2 For the purposes of this paper, a nNon-exchange transactions transfers are defined as transactions transfers in which an entity either receives value from another entity without directly giving approximately equal value in exchange, or gives value to another entity without directly receiving approximately equal value in exchange. - 2.3 Often, transactions transfers other than exchanges of equal value involve governments or government bodies in their capacity as such.
+This characteristic is not essential, but the involvement of the government is an indication that the transaction transfer is pursuing an objective of social welfare. - 2.4 Non-voluntary transactions transfers are usually required by law or regulation, and it is often the case that it is harder to determine what is being exchanged as the benefit received is in the form of a wider societal benefit.
+Types of transactions transfers that would fall into this category are: income taxes, levies and other taxes such as consumption taxes, property taxes, social insurance taxes, emission rights etc. - 2.5 Voluntary transaction transfers are transactions transfers into which the resource provider enters freely and are normally subject to stipulations (conditions or restrictions).
+Types of voluntary transactions transfers are government grants, donations, forgivable or low-interest loans etc. - 2.6 An indicator that a transfer may be in the scope of this project is Possible indication of the existence of a wider objective is the tripartite nature of the arrangement.
+Under a grant arrangementtransaction, the entity is generally receiving resources from one party and providing services to other parties, such as the General Public.
+In a levy, the entity may be paying consideration to a Government body and receiving indirect benefits from the operation of another party. - 2.7 The nature of both voluntary and non-voluntary transactions transfers is such that the non-equal value exchange has an underlying wider objective to provide societal benefits to individuals, households or society.
+Such societal benefits can include social insurance, social security, social assistance, education, health, military services etc. Transactions ToEEVransfers other than exchanges of equal value can also be triggered by conducting certain government-imposed social or environmental policies which may not directly relate to the delivery of goods or services but rather observe a particular behaviour.